OculusRiftInAction/OculusRiftInAction/README.md

 Will show you a list of supported generators on your platform.

+Note that on OSX, if you fail to specify a generator it will probably produce a `Makefile`.
+If you wish you use XCode you may need to specify the generator explicitly.

 ## Building

 Depends on your build tool.
 If you're using Visual Studio or XCode you can just say 'File, Open Project' or something to that effect and point it at the OculusRiftInAction/build directory.